demisto/content/Packs/SafeBreach/Playbooks/SafeBreach_Process_Non-Behavioral_Insights_Feed_README.md

-This playbook triggers automated remediation for all non-behavioral  indicators generated from SafeBreach Insights.
-Then it reruns related insights and classifies the indicators as Remediated or Not Remediated post validation.
+This playbook automatically remediates all non-behavioral indicators generated from SafeBreach Insights.
+To validate the remediation, it reruns the related insights and classifies the indicators as Remediated or Not Remediated.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* SafeBreach - Compare and Validate Insight Indicators (draft)
 * Block Indicators - Generic v2
+* SafeBreach Compare and Tag Insight Indicators (draft)
 * SafeBreach - Rerun Insights (draft)

 ### Integrations
-This playbook does not use any integrations.
+* SafeBreach_v2

 ### Scripts
 * Set
 * Sleep

 ### Commands
-This playbook does not use any commands.
+* safebreach-get-insights
+* safebreach-get-remediation-data

 ## Playbook Inputs
 ---